the podcast where stories about seafood are good for you and the oceans

 In the first half of the program, I dish all things Nori—what it is, what it tastes like, and where you can buy it.

-In the second half of the show, N is for Nutrient Pollution, I reflect back to the days when I was a teeenager and lived in Pittsburgh, the city of three rivers the color of mud.
+In the second half of the show, N is for Nutrient Pollution, I reflect on the days when I was a teenager and lived in Pittsburgh, the city of three rivers the color of mud.

 The I define nutrient pollution and share examples of past and present environmental catastrophes that are a result of nutrient pollution.